-State and local governments collected $19 billion in revenue from tobacco taxes in 2017, which was less than 1 percent of state and local general revenue.
-State taxes accounted for 98 percent of tobacco tax revenue in 2017.
+State and local governments collected $19 billion in revenue from tobacco taxes in 2020, which was 0.5 percent of state and local general revenue.
+State taxes accounted for 98 percent of tobacco tax revenue in 2020.

 All states and the District of Columbia tax cigarettes, but rates vary significantly.
 Missouri imposes the lowest state cigarette tax rate at just $0.17 per pack, followed by Georgia ($0.37), North Dakota ($0.44), and North Carolina ($0.45).
-The District of Columbia has the highest at $4.50 per pack.
+The District of Columbia has the highest state-level rate at $4.50 per pack.
 Connecticut, New York, and Rhode Island also have state cigarette tax rates above $4 a pack.

-In nine states, local governments are allowed to levy an additional tax on cigarettes: Alabama, Alaska, Colorado, Illinois, Missouri, New York, Ohio, Pennsylvania, and Virginia.
+In total, 10 states allow local governments to levy an additional excise tax on cigarettes: Alabama, Alaska, Colorado, Illinois, Missouri, New York, Ohio, Pennsylvania, Tennessee, and Virginia.
 Local tax rates range from 1 cent per pack in some Alabama localities to $4.18 per pack in Chicago, Illinois (city tax plus county tax).
 New York City’s cigarette tax is $1.50 per pack, which when added to the state's tax, creates a $5.85 per pack tax for the consumer.
 According to the Campaign for Tobacco Free Kids, nearly 650 localities across these states levy cigarette taxes.
 Additionally, San Francisco levies a $1.25 per pack "cigarette litter abatement fee" even though California cities cannot levy an excise tax on cigarettes.

 All states also levy taxes on non-cigarette tobacco products such as chewing tobacco.
-Most state taxes on "other tobacco products" are as a percentage of price, ranging from 5 percent of wholesale price in South Carolina to 96 percent in the District of Columbia.
+Most state tax "other tobacco products" as a percentage of price, ranging from 5 percent of the manufacturer's price in South Carolina to 95 percent of the wholesale price in Minnesota.
 However, a few states levy a per ounce tax on products like snuff and chewing tobacco.

-In the past few years, many states and localities have added taxes on e-cigarettes and vaping products.
-In 2020, 21 states and the District of Columbia tax these products.
+In the past few years, many states and localities have added taxes on vaping products.
+As of January 2023, 30 states and the District of Columbia taxed vaping products.
 Additionally, there are local taxes on vaping, but no state tax, in Alaska and Nebraska.
 Some states use a percentage of price tax on vaping products, some use a per unit tax, and some use both taxes.

-Eight states levy a per unit tax on vaping products.
+Sixteen states levy a per unit tax on vaping products.
 Most of these state taxes are based on the liquid that delivers nicotine to the smoker.
-These tax rates range from 5 cents per milliliter (in five states) to 10 cents per milliliter in Ohio.
-Washington levies a higher tax rate (27 cents per milliliter) on smaller containers (fewer than 5 milliliters) than larger containers (9 cents per milliliter).
+These tax rates range from 5 cents per milliliter (in four states) to 40 cents per milliliter in Connecticut.

 Are States Betting on Sin?
 The Murky Future of State Taxation